Xierumeng/Xierumeng.github.io/Readme.md

 Based on [this](https://peahatlanding.github.io/Plain-Webcomic/docs/index.html) template.

-Note to self: When updating comics, update navigation.html and index.md.
+Note to self: When updating comics, update navigation.html, index.md.

+/pages folder is legacy.
+Images inside are for Reddit linking.